• Home

-Wealthsimple Cash Review for September 2023 – Is it Worth it?
+Wealthsimple Cash Review for November 2024 – Is it Worth it?

 “We expect that folks who use Wealthsimple Cash may also use our other products.
 You have no obligation to use those platforms, though we definitely encourage it,” the company says in an FAQ.
+We’ll also note that people with a certain amount of assets at Wealthsimple get better deals, like higher interest rates.
+More on that later.

 Wait, What is Wealthsimple?

 Wealthsimple is a successful Canadian investment company.
-You’ve probably seen ads for its robo-advisor, Wealthsimple Invest, which lets investors take a hands-off approach to the stock market, for a much smaller fee than a traditional financial advisor.
+You’ve probably seen ads for its robo-advisor, Wealthsimple Invest, which lets investors take a hands-off approach to the stock market for a much smaller fee than a traditional financial advisor.
 It also offers a discount brokerage, Wealthsimple Trade.

 A Note: Wealthsimple Cash vs Wealthsimple Save

 Wealthsimple’s savings account, called Wealthsimple Save, used to be called Wealthsimple Cash.
-So some older reviews of the savings account will refer to it as Cash.
+So, some older reviews of the savings account will refer to it as Cash.

 How Does Wealthsimple Cash Work?

 I was already a Wealthsimple Trade customer, so it took me less than 60 seconds to get set up.
-But it’s dead simple even if you’re new to Wealthsimple.
+But it’s dead simple, even if you’re new to Wealthsimple.

 Then it asks you to pick a “$ign” — a username that people can use to find you on the app.